A tax rebate is available for super contributions made on behalf of low-income spouses.

 Confirm that the trust deed is up to date with the latest best practice and includes appropriate clauses to recognise recent legislative amendments such as transition to retirement income streams, non-lapsing binding death benefit nominations, release of excessive contributions etc.

-The Government will be temporarily reducing the superannuation minimum drawdown amounts for account-based pensions and similar products by 50% for the 2020 and 2021 income years.
-This basically means that the total minimum annual pension amount that a superannuation fund is otherwise required to pay to a member receiving a pension from the fund (e.g., an account-basedpension) will be reduced by half for these two income years.
+The Government will be temporarily reducing the superannuation minimum drawdown amounts for account-based pensions and similar products by 50% for the 2020, 2021 and 2022 income years.
+This basically means that the total minimum annual pension amount that a superannuation fund is otherwise required to pay to a member receiving a pension from the fund (e.g., an account-based pension) will be reduced by half for these three income years.

-The individual is eligible to receive the Jobseeker Payment, Youth Allowance for jobseekers, Parenting Payment (which includes the single and partnered payments), Special Benefit or Farm Household Allowance.
+The individual was eligible to receive the Jobseeker Payment, Youth Allowance for jobseekers, Parenting Payment (which includes the single and partnered payments), Special Benefit or Farm Household Allowance.

 On or after 1 January 2020: